r-craig73/haiku_checker/readme.md

 7. Be able to count the number of times a word ends with 'ia'.
 8. Be able to count the number of times a word contains a prefix or suffix.
 9. Be able to count the number of times a word contains double consonants that makes a sound.
-10. Make sure a haiku has 17 syllables (failed spec).
+10. Make sure the haiku contains 17 syllables.

 ### Sources for haiku and syllable detection
 #### http://jzimba.blogspot.com/2017/07/an-algorithm-for-counting-syllables.html (interesting rules)